edchainio/edchain-client-gui/README.md

 ## Getting Started For Developers

+You need a mac os or linux to get started.
+If you have neither, please install [Oracle Virtual Box] https://www.virtualbox.org/wiki/Downloads and follow instructions [here](https://www.lifewire.com/run-ubuntu-within-windows-virtualbox-2202098) to install Ubuntu on the virtual box.

+You will also need to install Git.
+Follow instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install it.
+Once complete, please get edchain running on your machine.
+The instructions are stated below.

 Enter the following commands to get edChain up-and-running:

 Note: You have have to preface some of these commands with `sudo` to meet privilege requirements defined by your operating system.